 Information about Data Protection

-The protection of your personal data is important to us.
-Your personal data is only processed in accordance with the statutory regulations, in particular the EU General Data Protection Regulation (GDPR) and the Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG).
+The protection of your personal data is very important to us.
+Your personal data is only handled in accordance with the law, in particular the EU General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

-The controller for data processing on this website is
+The controller responsible for data processing on this website is:

 GÖRG Partnerschaft von Rechtsanwälten mbB

 2. Data protection officer

 Our Data Protection Officer can be contacted as follows: